 Tapering long-term opioid therapy is a potential strategy for reducing the risks associated with opioid use.
 Taper plans, however, bring their own risks related to the taper characteristics and who is being selected for the taper.
 Evidence from pilot projects demonstrates that multiple interventions are available to facilitate opioid tapering, but many bring implementation challenges, especially within primary care.
-Despite these challenges, developing taper plans in primary care is associated with an increased likelihood of sustained opioid taper.329
+Despite these challenges, developing taper plans in primary care is associated with an increased likelihood of sustained opioid taper.278

 Several RTCs on the efficacy of interventions to promote tapering of long-term opioid therapy have been completed or are currently underway.
-In 2017, researchers at the University of Washington implemented a pilot trial of prescription opioid taper support (POTS) in patients without OUD.330 In interviews with patients, researchers noted that the psychology of the taper was at least as important as the pharmacology, and they developed a taper plan in two phases: engagement and training.
+In 2017, researchers at the University of Washington implemented a pilot trial of prescription opioid taper support (POTS) in patients without OUD.279 In interviews with patients, researchers noted that the psychology of the taper was at least as important as the pharmacology, and they developed a taper plan in two phases: engagement and training.
 The intervention employed a combination of engagement videos, motivational interviewing, psychiatric consultations, and CBT-based skills training.
-This pilot project was extended to a multi-center primary care-based study of telephonic pain self-management training to support opioid taper and adapted for telephone administration to allow deployment in multiple Seattle-area Kaiser primary care clinics.331 This second pilot project, named STRIPE (Strategies to Improve Pain and Enjoy Life) faced various challenges, including low consent rates, older patients with comorbidities, low taper initiation rates, and communication challenges among providers.
+This pilot project was extended to a multi-center primary care-based study of telephonic pain self-management training to support opioid taper and adapted for telephone administration to allow deployment in multiple Seattle-area Kaiser primary care clinics.280 This second pilot project, named STRIPE (Strategies to Improve Pain and Enjoy Life) faced various challenges, including low consent rates, older patients with comorbidities, low taper initiation rates, and communication challenges among providers.

-A third intervention study, the Facilitating Lower Opioid Amounts through Tapering (FLOAT) study out of Kaiser Permanente Northwest's Support Team Onsite Resource for Management of Pain (STORM) program demonstrated a reduction in daily opioid dose mean for 56% of participants.332 This intervention employed a pain medicine physician, social worker, nurse, and multiple pharmacists to train and support primary care providers for opioid taper and pain management.
-Pharmacists were essential partners in the intervention, providing taper guidance and support to PCPs.333 Interviews with participants in the STORM tapering program revealed that efficacy was influenced by PCP, patient, and health system perception of the importance of tapering.334
+A third intervention study, the Facilitating Lower Opioid Amounts through Tapering (FLOAT) study out of Kaiser Permanente Northwest's Support Team Onsite Resource for Management of Pain (STORM) program demonstrated a reduction in daily opioid dose mean for 56% of participants.
+This intervention employed a pain medicine physician, social worker, nurse, and multiple pharmacists to train and support primary care providers for opioid taper and pain management.
+Pharmacists were essential partners in the intervention, providing taper guidance and support to PCPs.
+Interviews with participants in the STORM tapering program revealed that efficacy was influenced by PCP, patient, and health system perception of the importance of tapering.

 Additional pilot trials are ongoing.
 One study funded by PCORI examined the role of cognitive behavioral therapy and shared decision-making on taper plans.
 The interventions were delivered via Zoom, increasing recruitment and retention, but involved challenges with building relationships between prescribers and participants.
-Another ongoing study uses the EPIC electronic health record to deliver Best Practice Alert "nudges" to providers, a technique that has been proven effective to reduce antibiotic overprescribing.335 The ongoing study involves five total "nudge" prompts that includes justification for opioid prescriptions for opioid-naïve patients and enhancing the option to choose a taper plan for chronic high-dose patients.336

-While the above studies demonstrate the efficacy of tapering plans and examine potential interventions, taper plans are not without risk.
-There are risks associated with abrupt or short-sighted implementation of opioid dose-reduction or developing plans that are not patient-centered.
-Specific risks include an increased risk for emergency room or hospital encounters for drug overdose, withdrawal, or mental health crises.^{337,338,339,340} Medicaid opioid reimbursements in states that are dose-limited have led to involuntary tapers.341 There is broad professional opposition to involuntary tapers,342 with professional pain treatment guidelines advising caution.^{343,344} Updated recommendations from the Centers for Disease Control (CDC) and Department of Health and Human Services (HHS) explicitly recommend individualized tapering plans.^{345,346}
+Another ongoing study uses the EPIC electronic health record to deliver Best Practice Alert "nudges" to providers, a technique that has been proven effective to reduce antibiotic overprescribing.
+284 The ongoing study involves five total "nudge" prompts that includes justification for opioid prescriptions for opioid-naïve patients and enhancing the option to choose a taper plan for chronic high-dose patients.
+285 of opioid dose-reduction or developing plans that are not patient-centered.
+Specific risks include an increased risk for emergency room or hospital encounters for drug overdose, withdrawal, or mental health crises. ^{286,287,288,289} Medicaid opioid reimbursements in states that are dose-limited have led to involuntary tapers.
+290 There is broad professional opposition to involuntary tapers, 291 with professional pain treatment guidelines advising caution. ^{292,293} Updated recommendations from the Centers for Disease Control (CDC) and Department of Health and Human Services (HHS) explicitly recommend individualized tapering plans. ^{294,295}